 Please remember a few things, never buy the biggest most expensive home in the neighborhood you are looking at because it may not appreciate enough to help you buy your next home.
-If the prices are $200,000.00 to $300,000.00 typically the next wave of buyers will be looking at the lower priced homes and you’ll have an easier time selling when the time comes.
+If the prices are $200,000.00 to $300,000.00 typically the next wave of buyers will be looking at the lower-priced homes and you’ll have an easier time selling when the time comes.

-I suggest you and your partner, if you are buying a home together, write down your expectations you want with your new home before you go looking.
+I suggest you and your partner, if you are buying a home together, write down the expectations you want with your new home before you go looking.
 For instance, 2 bedrooms, 3 bedrooms, how many bathrooms, yard size, carport, garage size, the distance of the commute to work, to name a few things.
 Ask the realtor if the home has an HOA, this will really impact your budget and parking that trailer on the side of your home.
-An HOA, homeowners association, will have a monthly fee depending on the common areas, whether they mow your lawn, replace shrubs, etc. You may have to have the color of your front door, entryway lights, home color, garage color approved by the HOA if you plan to make any changes after you move in.
+An HOA, or homeowners association, will have a monthly fee depending on the common areas, whether they mow your lawn, replace shrubs, etc. You may have to have the color of your front door, entryway lights, home color, and garage color approved by the HOA if you plan to make any changes after you move in.

 If you walk into a home with purple walls (my favorite color), remember you can paint the walls, paint is pretty cheap, so don’t get too discouraged with some features you may want to change.
-On the other hand, look at the floorplan, the size of the rooms, the moldings. the ceilings (for cracks-settling), the cabinets, etc. since some repairs could be more expensive.
+On the other hand, look at the floorplan, the size of the rooms, and the moldings.
+The ceilings (for cracks-settling), the cabinets, etc. since some repairs could be more expensive.
 Things like the lights can be replaced later as desired.
 Ask when the furnace/AC was serviced, I usually did that as a realtor.
-I look at the windows, the window screens and the roof (not with a ladder) the inspector will do that.
+I look at the windows, the window screens, and the roof (not with a ladder) the inspector will do that.

 Check the bathroom for caulking around the tubs and showers, has it been maintained?
 I’m a clean freak so I look for clean homes.
 If the home is immaculate then the house has probably been maintained properly.
 Remember, once you buy, you no longer have a landlord to replace the dishwasher, water heater, etc. As a realtor, I always checked the date on the water heater, hoping it showed the date it was installed.